 The world stood still on January 28, 1972, as we bid farewell to Mahalia Jackson, the Queen of Gospel.
-Not just a singer, but a cultural icon, her voice resonated with millions, carrying messages of hope, faith, and resilience.
+Worth adding: not just a singer, but a cultural icon, her voice resonated with millions, carrying messages of hope, faith, and resilience.
 When the time came to lay her to rest, the question arose: What final attire would honor such a monumental figure?
 The answer, like Mahalia herself, was both elegant and deeply symbolic, reflecting her life's devotion to God and her profound impact on both gospel music and the Civil Rights Movement.

 Main Subheading